 Sure, our version goes a tad faster—again, not resulting from any holier-than-thou baroque authenticity, but because it helps the whole harmonic logic.

 Returning briefly to the modern piano—Bach was of course performing and composing modern music, and maybe what appeals to me in Joanna MacGregor’s version is that it seems tastefully rooted in her whole experience of our own contemporary piano sounds.
 Here’s the hallucinatory final repeat of the Aria:

 Still, Bach is amazing on tuned percussion too, like this:

 It can also sound wonderful as a string trio—I’m still searching for a suitable recording, but you can explore.

 All this wealth of divine music I offer in tribute to the great Professor Feuchtwang!

-For Pedrini’s sonatas, click here.
-“They come over ‘ere, with their fancy harpsichords…” I’d better write a separate post about the court music of the Qing dynasty… Maybe I can concoct a couple of Chinese musicians in 1740s’ Leipzig from the Bach archives.
+For missionaries at the Qing court, see here.
+“They come over ‘ere, with their fancy harpsichords…” Maybe I can concoct a couple of Chinese musicians in 1740s’ Leipzig from the Bach archives.
 If north African wind players were active at European courts of the day, then why not… International cultural exchange, eh.
 Note also Bach and Daoist ritual—not least Li Manshan’s classic remark.
 This encomium could come in handy for Rowan’s CV: